3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 After spending 3 days in Naples during my 3-month European trip, I made my way back north through Rome and Rimini until I got to Venice.

-It’s a place I’ve been interested to visit for a while, as it’s one of those places you see a lot about on social media.
-It looks stunning in photos and I wanted to see it for myself to see what all the fuss was about!
+I’ve been interested in visiting it for a while, as it’s one of those places you see a lot about on social media.
+It looks stunning in photos, and I wanted to see it for myself to see what all the fuss was about!

-The first thing I noted is that there are two parts to Venice, there’s the part on the mainland Mestre, which as the guy behind the counter at my hostel said, has nothing there, and the main bit in the Venetian lagoon that everyone is familiar with.
+The first thing I noted is that Venice has two parts: the part on the mainland Mestre, which, as the guy behind the counter at my hostel said, has nothing there, and the main bit in the Venetian lagoon that everyone is familiar with.

 I stayed in Mestre and didn’t bother checking much of it out, as everything is on the island.
-The first thing I noted when I got onto the island was the beauty of the place and the sheer number of tourists.
+The first thing I noted when I got onto the island was its beauty and the sheer number of tourists.

-There’s no getting away from it, Venice is beautiful and one of the must-visit places in Northern Italy.
-The buildings are incredible and the fact it’s built on water with a canal system makes it even more spectacular.
+There’s no getting away from it: Venice is beautiful and one of the must-visit places in Northern Italy.
+The buildings are incredible, and the fact that it’s built on water with a canal system makes it even more spectacular.

 I instantly got why it’s so popular.